-GSA Ireland strongly recommends buying a puppy from parents which have attained the relevant health tests, working qualifications and show grades for the breed, both in order to promote the healthy, versatile German Shepherd Dog, to reward those breeders who adhere to international breeding guidelines and to ensure the best chance of your dog living a long and happy life.
+GSA Ireland strongly recommends buying a puppy or adult German Shepherd from parents who have attained the relevant health tests*, working qualifications** and show grades*** for the breed, both in order to promote the healthy, versatile German Shepherd Dog, to reward those breeders who adhere to international breeding guidelines and to ensure the best chance of your dog living a long and happy life.

 IPO, formerly known as Schutzhund, translates as International Prufung Ordnung, or International Working Examination.